— BSFS, Georgetown University

 - E-mail: firstname.lastname@example.org

-Julie Yelle is a second-year MA candidate in the Department of Middle Eastern Studies at the University of Texas at Austin.
-She is a Foreign Language and Area Studies (FLAS) Fellow for the 2013-2014 academic year and has worked as a teaching assistant for Intensive Arabic I & II.
+Julie Yelle is a second-year Master of Arts candidate in the Department of Middle Eastern Studies at the University of Texas at Austin, where she is a Foreign Language and Area Studies (FLAS) Fellow for the 2013-2014 academic year.
+She has worked as a teaching assistant for Intensive Arabic I & II and served as abstracts and panels coordinator for the 4th Annual Jīl Jadīd Conference in Arabic Literature & Linguistics.

 Julie received her Bachelor of Science in Foreign Service (BSFS) magna cum laude in Regional Studies of the Middle East in 2008 from Georgetown University, where she was a Peter F. Krogh Scholar in Foreign Service.
-She also studied for a year at Sciences Po Paris’s Middle Eastern and Mediterranean Undergraduate College in Menton, France.
+She also studied political, economic, and social issues of Mediterranean and Middle Eastern countries in French and Arabic from 2006 to 2007 at Sciences Po Paris’s Middle Eastern and Mediterranean Undergraduate College in Menton, France, where she was a founding board member of the Babel Initiative.